 7. Take a Rickshaw ride through the bustling streets of Chandni Chowk

 Chandni Chowk, which translates to Moonlight Square, is the commercial heart of Old Delhi.
-It’s one of the oldest markets of India, dating to 17th century.
+It’s one of the oldest markets of India, dating to the 17th century.
 Travel back in time as you explore the rich cultural heritage of the streets of this ancient Mughal-established city on a fun ride hopping onto a three-wheeled cycle rickshaw.

 8. Marvel at the beauty of Akshardham Temple

 A place of worship, features exhibits, boat rides, musical waters shows, lush gardens and splendid architecture.
-The Akshardham temple situated in East Delhi is an unparalleled beauty, not only in India but the entire world.
+The Akshardham temple situated in East Delhi is unparalleled beauty, not only in India but the entire world.
 It is considered to be among the largest Hindu temples in the world.
-The architectural beauty and ornamentation of the temple and its surrounding is sure leave you spellbound.
+The architectural beauty and ornamentation of the temple and its surrounding is sure to leave you spellbound.

 9. Pick choice spices at Khari Baoli

-The largest spice market in Asia, located close to the Red Fort and adjacent to Fatehpuri Masjid, Khari Baoli is a wholesale market for variety of spices.
-Sights lines of stalls selling a wide variety of local as well as exotic range of spices displayed in mini pyramid shaped heaps.
-Apart from the spices, you’ll also find various herbs, grains, dry fruits, etc. Bustling with people, sights, smells and colours, this place is a pleasant chaos for sure.
+The largest spice market in Asia, located close to the Red Fort and adjacent to Fatehpuri Masjid, Khari Baoli is a wholesale market for a variety of spices.
+Sights lines of stalls selling a wide variety of local as well as an exotic range of spices displayed in mini pyramid shaped heaps.
+Apart from the spices, you’ll also find various herbs, grains, dry fruits, etc. Bustling with people, sights, smells and colours, this place is pleasant chaos for sure.

 10. Experience India’s cultural diversity at Dilli Haat

 If you love handicrafts, then a visit to Dilli Haat is highly recommended.
 It is an eclectic handicrafts bazaar where the diverse culture and art of India is showcased at one place.
 Dilli Haat is an open air craft bazaar and food plaza, displaying item of sale from different regions of India.
-This place is the destination for arts, crafts, cultural activity, and food; a one stop for colourful Indian culture..
+This place is the destination for arts, crafts, cultural activity, and food; a one-stop for colourful Indian culture.

 11. Try scrumptious Dilli-ki -Chaat